mbsimonovic/terraform-aws-service-catalog/modules/tls-scripts/core-concepts.md

 1. Create a TLS certificate, including a private key and public key, that is signed by that CA.
 1. Delete the private key of the CA so no one can ever use it again.
 However, the public key of the CA is kept around so anyone who needs to call your service can use that CA public key to verify your TLS certificate.
 1. Optionally encrypt the private key of the TLS cert with KMS.
-1. Optionally upload the TLS certificate to IAM so you can use it with an internal ELB or ALB.
+1. Optionally upload the TLS certificate to IAM so you can use it with an internal ELB.

 Optionally with the `--upload-to-iam` flag, [create-tls-cert.sh](create-tls-cert.sh) can also upload the cert to IAM, so it can be used with an ELB or ALB.
 These certs are meant for private/internal use only, such as to set up end-to-end encryption within an AWS account.